jjoeldaniel/362/README.md

 npm run dev
 ```

-It will now be running on localhoast, follow the link in the terminal to view the website
+The server will now be running on localhost, follow the link in the terminal to view the website.